godotengine/godot-docs/classes/class_control.rst

 - :ref:`Vector2<class_Vector2>` **get_size** **(** **)**

-The size of the node's bounding rectangle, in pixels. :ref:`Container<class_Container>` nodes update this property automatically.
+The size of the node's bounding rectangle, in the node's coordinate system. :ref:`Container<class_Container>` nodes update this property automatically.

 .. rst-class:: classref-item-separator